crsnbogdan/TOP-Form-Validation-And-Constraint-Validation-API/README.md

 TITLE: Form Validation and Constraint Validation API

-VERSION NUMBER:1.0.3
+VERSION NUMBER:1.0.4

-DESCRIPTION: Project created for the purpose of understanding the Constraint Validation API and Form Validation using JavaScript
+DESCRIPTION: Project created for the purpose of learning about and understanding the Constraint Validation API and Form Validation using JavaScript

-PROJECT STATUS: In Progress
+PROJECT STATUS: Completed

-TO DO:
+TO DO: -
-- display a message when the form is submitted

 TECHNOLOGIES USED: HTML, CSS, JS, NPM, Webpack, ESLint, NPM, Prettier, Constraint Validation API